 Why are Identity and Access Management Essential in Healthcare?

 Healthcare Identity and Access Management (IAM) has emerged as a great way to ensure data security is not jeopardized during daily operations.
-Hospital authorities have adapted IAM to ensure controlled and secure access to patient records, administrative information, medical reports, and various files.
+Hospital authorities have adapted IAM to ensure controlled and secure access to patient records, administrative information, medical reports, and files.

 Five steps to establish Healthcare Identity and Access Management (IAM)